TimeMaster18/Project-Rechained/README.md

 [![OMD Modding Discord Server](https://img.shields.io/discord/583432386960818227?color=%237289da&logo=discord&logoColor=white&label=Join%20the%20Discord%20Server)](https://discord.gg/xkZskPXtwm)

-### How to use:
+### How to install:

 1. Download Game from: [Steam](https://intradeus.github.io/http-protocol-redirector?r=steam://rungameid/427270) (If link doesn't work, ask for help at the Discord server)
-2. Download the Single Player Launcher latest release from: [Latest release .zip](https://github.com/TimeMaster18/OMDU-SinglePlayer/releases/latest/download/OMDU-SinglePlayer.zip)
+2. Download the Project Rechained Launcher latest release from: [Latest release .zip](https://github.com/TimeMaster18/OMDU-SinglePlayer/releases/latest/download/Project_Rechained_Launcher.zip)
-3. Extract the downloaded OMDU-SinglePlayer.zip contents inside the Binaries folder of your game installation: "OrcsMustDieUnchained\Binaries"
+3. Extract the downloaded Project_Rechained_Launcher.zip contents inside the root folder of your game installation.
+(Same folder that contains "Binaries", "Engine", etc)
-4. Run the "SingleplayerLauncher.exe"
+4. Run the "ProjectRechainedLauncher.exe" inside the ProjectRechained folder.
-5. Choose your desired settings in the launcher
+5. (Optional) Close the Launcher and launch from Steam

-6. Press "Launch" and enjoy!
+Note: Once installed, it can be launched from Steam by Pressing play on the Orcs Must Die!
+Unchained Game in your library.

 ### Features:
-- Launch the game in **offline mode, single player**
+- Launch the game from **Steam**
 - Play **any map**, **Survival** or **Endless** modes
 - Play with **all Heroes** and Custom **Loadouts**
   - Choose Traps (with trap parts) and Gear